30-Year-Old Tight End – Arizona Cardinals

 2014 Fantasy Football Outlook

 After two years in Minnesota where he caught just one touchdown pass, Carlson comes to Arizona this season looking to have a bigger impact.
-The Cardinals also have Rob Housler and Jake Ballard, but bo...
+The Cardinals also has Rob Housler, who is similar to Carlso...

 John Carlson Contract Information:

 Signed a two-year contract with the Cardinals in March of 2014.

 Carlson gathered in 2-of-3 targets for 43 yards during Sunday's win against the Giants in New York.
 Additionally, he took the field for 66-of-68 offense snaps for the Cardinals, FOX Sports 910 Phoenix reports.

 To instantly reveal our fantasy analysis of every player – including John Carlson – simply subscribe now.